xvyasser/E-Wallet-Fraud-Detection-End-to-End-Data-Analytics-Project/README.md

 ### ⚙️ Operations Teams

-Use alert workload and investigation views to monitor open cases, backlog, and operational priorities.
+Use alert workload and investigation views to monitor open cases, and operational priorities.

 ---